A necessary and sufficient condition for convergence of the zeros of random polynomials

 \begin{proof}[Proof of Theorem \ref{T:det-cvg-in}.]
 By Proposition \ref{P:root-exchange}, we can relate the sequence $\{p_n\}$ to a sequence $\{q_n\}$ satisfying the conditions of Theorem \ref{T:det-cvg} such that all but at most $i_n$ roots of $q_n$ agree with those of $p_n$.
 The zero measures of $q_n$ converge weakly to $\mu_K$ by Theorem \ref{T:det-cvg}.
 Since $i_n = o(n)$, the distance in the weak topology between the zero measures of the sequences $q_n$ and $p_n$ goes to $0$ as $n \to \infty$, so the zero measures of $p_n$ also converge weakly to $\mu_K$. \end{proof}

-We end this section by noting that the proof of Proposition \ref{P:root-exchange} (in particular, the fact that the second inequality in \eqref{E:qn-log} must in fact be an inequality) also leads to a bound on non-leading coefficients of sequences of polynomials that is analogous to known bounds on the leading coefficients.
+Note that in the proof of Proposition \ref{P:root-exchange}, the second inequality in \eqref{E:qn-log} must in fact be an equality.
+This follows from \eqref{E:lower-lower}.
+This leads to a bound on non-leading coefficients of sequences of polynomials that is analogous to the known bound \eqref{E:lower-lower} on the leading coefficients.
 We state this here as a separate theorem as it may be of independent interest.

 \begin{theorem} Let $K \sset \C$ be a compact non-polar set and let $\tau$ be a regular measure on $K$.
 Then for any $p \in (0, \infty]$, any sequence of polynomials $\{p_n(z) = \sum_{k=0}^n a_{n, k} z^k : n \in \N\}$ and any sequence of natural numbers $i_n = o(n/\log n)$, we have that